Always Sleepy No Matter How Much Sleep I Get

 Thats why we created a mattress finder quiz to help pair you with the perfect mattress for your sleep style and comfort preferences

-One of many medical conditions causing sleepiness, sleep apnea is also very serious because it causes the sufferer to stop breathing while they sleep.
-A good indication that a person suffers from sleep apnea is waking up feeling tired and unrested.
+One of many medical conditions causing excessive sleepiness, sleep apnea is also very serious because it causes the sufferer to stop breathing while they sleep.
+A good indication that a person suffers from this sleep disorder is waking up feeling tired and unrested.
 Every person with sleep apnea experiences an array of symptoms.
-Most common is a loud snort followed by a gasp that causes the sufferer to wake from their slumber.
+Most common ones are excessive daytime sleepiness and a loud snort followed by a gasp that causes the sufferer to wake from their slumber.
 This leads to lighter sleep stages.
 Some people do not remember the episodes, but instead, others notice their habits.
-Treatments for sleep apnea usually involves the use of a CPAP machine at home.
+Treatments for sleep apnea usually involve the use of a CPAP machine at home.
 Sleep apnea is a chronic condition, but with medical intervention, is highly manageable.

-Narcolepsy causes a person to randomly fall asleep during the day.
+Narcolepsy causes a person to randomly fall asleep during the day (excessive daytime sleepiness).
 The person may be in the middle of a conversation when they suddenly nod off.
 Narcolepsy patients may sleep for minutes or longer and wake up and resume activities as nothing happened.
 Narcolepsy symptoms often appear suddenly without warning or indication of a problem.
 One of the four defining symptoms of narcolepsy is excessive sleepiness.
 Cataplexy is another symptom of narcolepsy.
+You may also experience some muscle weakness and muscle loss during periods of strong emotion (cataplexy).
 Ritalin and other prescription medications may treat narcolepsy.
 This condition must be diagnosed and treated by a medical professional.

 Restless Leg Syndrome

-Any disorder that requires excessive movements during the day may cause you to feel tired and sleepy the following day.
+Any disorder that requires excessive movements during the day may cause you to wake up feeling tired and sleepy the following day.
 Restless Leg Syndrome, or RLS, is among the most common of those disorders.
 People of all ages and backgrounds may experience restless leg syndrome.
 Characterized by uncomfortable sensations (may say it feels like they are being poked with pins) RLS occurs commonly during the evening hours when a person lays down to rest.
 It may also worsen with age and occurs more often in older adults.
 Moving the legs around usually minimizes the discomfort.
-Your doctor has several treatment options available for RLS relief.
+Your certified sleep medicine doctor has several treatment options available for RLS relief.

 Circadian Rhythm Disorders

 Circadian Rhythm is the body's natural clock.
 It helps coordinate the body's activities to the timing of light and dark.
-When the circadian rhythm is distorted, you may feel sleepy when at work or during other inappropriate times.
-People with these disorders may have trouble falling asleep or staying asleep.
+When your circadian rhythm is balanced, you're more likely to feel energized and alert throughout the day.
+However, when the circadian rhythm is distorted, you may feel sleepy when at work or during other inappropriate times.
+People with these sleep disorders may have trouble falling asleep or staying asleep.
+Circadian rhythm disorders can disrupt sleep patterns, creating an inconsistent sleep cycle.
 Light therapy and melatonin are two popular treatments that help get the circadian rhythm back on track, so you feel well-rested and ready to roar.
 Visit your doctor who can diagnose the exact condition and recommend and prescribe the best course of treatment for your specific needs.

 Chronic fatigue syndrome is a medical condition that still baffles doctors.
-The exact cause of this condition is unknown, but what experts know about it is that sufferers experience a myriad conditions and symptoms ranging from poor sleep quality, fatigue, confusion, poor decision-making skills, daytime sleepiness, and many others.
-Therapy, medication, and self-care often improve the condition.
+The exact cause of this condition is unknown, but what experts know about chronic fatigue syndrome is that sufferers experience a myriad of conditions and symptoms ranging from poor sleep quality, fatigue, confusion, poor decision-making skills, daytime sleepiness, unexplained muscle and joint pain, and many others.
+While chronic fatigue syndrome has no cure, therapy, medication, and self-care often improve the condition.
 People of all ages experience chronic fatigue, though more common in older adults.